-This paper investigates food security and well-being in the context of development-forced displacement.
-In southwest Ethiopia, a large hydroelectric dam and plantation schemes have forced people to cede communal lands to the state and business speculators, and indigenous communities have been targeted for resettlement in new, consolidated villages.
-We carried out a food access survey in new villages and in communities not yet subjected to villagization; we complement this with ethnographic research.
-Survey data suggest that household food insecurity was high in both places, but lower in villagization sites than in communities not subjected to villagization.
-Ethnography paints a very different picture.
-Settlers were unable to feed themselves, and depended on food aid.
-The salient features of villagization were heat, indignity, and bodily discomfort.
-We discuss the contrast between the information generated by the different research methods, and ask how surveys might mistake the precarious state in which the settlers found themselves for the stable and continuing state implied by food security.
-We highlight the potential of survey research to mislead, and stress the importance of taking local context into account.
-The impacts of villagization in the Lower Omo cannot be understood apart from wider forces that are changing the way people live and the landscape around them.
+Abstract: This article investigates food security and well-being in the context of "development-forced displacement" in Ethiopia.
+In the lower Omo, a large hydroelectric dam and plantation schemes have forced people to cede communal lands to the state and business speculators, and indigenous communities have been targeted for resettlement in new consolidated villages.
+The authors carried out a food access survey in new villages and in communities not yet subjected to villagization and complemented this with ethnographic research carried out over a period of four years.
+The results of the two methodological approaches were inconsistent.
+The survey data suggest that household food access was poor in both places but better in villagization sites than in the other communities.
+The ethnographic research, however, suggests that village settlers were unable to feed themselves from the irrigated plots they were allotted and were therefore dependent on food aid.
+They spoke of indignity, bodily discomfort, and the severance of meaningful social relations.
+This article discusses the contrast between the information generated by the different research methods and asks how this tension relates to two major narratives about development: development as a process through which the state actualizes a national dream, and development as a process that creates affluence for some by impoverishing others.